we-learn-js/js-training/src/md/Testing.md

   .empty // asserts that the target’s length is 0 .arguments // asserts that the target is an arguments object.
   .function // asserts that the target is an function object.
-  .instanceOf(constructor) // asserts that the target is an instance of constructor.
+  .instanceOf(constructor); // asserts that the target is an instance of constructor.
 ```

 <!--slide-->